-I searched for a day and found someone on a web site in thailand… “Santikaro” he was called.
-He was an American that had found his way to Thailand about 20 years before to study buddhism.
-There was his picture on the site with Buddhadassa Bhikku – one monk that I did read some of before and enjoyed his perspective.
+I searched for a day and found someone on a website in Thailand… “Santikaro” he was called.
+He was an American that had found his way to Thailand about 20 years before to study Buddhism.
+There was his picture on the site with Buddhadassa Bhikkhu – one monk that I did read some of before and enjoyed his perspective.
 So I emailed him.
 No response.
 I called the number that was listed for some organization in Illinois, hoping to reach someone that could tell me his phone number.

-(update – i’ve been in Thailand for over 10 years… and have meditated off and on during this time)
+(update – I’ve been in Thailand for over 18 years… and have meditated off and on during this time)

 Here is the main temple I visited: Tiger Cave Temple (meditation)